How long it takes to learn Chinese?

 It may take some time to become accustomed to Chinese grammar.
 Languages such as English, for instance, follow the Subject/Verb/Object (SVO) pattern.

-On the other hand, Chinese follows the Subject/Object/Verb system.
+On the other hand, the Chinese follow the Subject/Object/Verb system.
 This is also the SOV pattern in most Indian languages, which would help you learn Chinese.

 European languages often emphasize syllables in their speech patterns.
 On the contrary, The Chinese focus on the rising or falling pitch differently.